 Paying the Way

 With proper planning and a commitment to exploring funding resources, studying abroad can be affordable for any budget.
 There are many factors that influence choice in location and program; one important factor is cost.
-Listen to our recorded Paying the Way: Funding Study Abroad Webinar to get started on financially planning your semester overseas.
+Listen to the recorded Paying the Way: Funding Study Abroad Webinar to get started on financially planning your semester overseas.
 A transcript of the recording is available.
 After listening to the webinar, you can explore scholarships and other funding resources.

 How Much Does it Cost to Study Abroad?